 Article explores the test of social disorganization theory with data from 1994 British Crime Survey.

 Abstract: Social disorganization theory includes three measures of community-level variables thought to cause social disorganization: low economic status, ethnic heterogeneity, and residential mobility.
 A convincing test of social disorganization theory was conducted using data from the 1982 British Crime Survey.
 No single study did more to advance the image of social disorganization theory.
 The question arises whether this research offers unshakable support for social disorganization theory or merely produced an idiosyncratic finding that was unique to a certain time and place.
 The British Crime Survey was revisited a decade later to investigate whether the findings reported in the original analysis would remain stable as social disorganization theory would predict.
 The analysis reveals a relatively high level of empirical evidence support for the social disorganization perspective.
 In each instance where the parameter estimates from the 1994 sample did differ significantly from the 1982 data source, the results generated from the more recent sample indicated a greater degree of support for social disorganization theory than was previously revealed.
-This analysis provides both empirical support for the social disorganization perspective and support for the conclusion that the previous study results were not idiosyncratic to the 1982 data.
+This analysis provides both empirical support for the social disorganization theory perspective and support for the conclusion that the previous study results were not idiosyncratic to the 1982 data.